Indoor Swimming Pools for Families on Long Island

 Magnolia Boulevard and West Bay Drive

 The Olympic-size pool at “The Rec” is open six days a week to Long Beach residents.
-Reservations must be made in advance, and strict capacity limits are in place.
+Reservations can be made in advance.
+There are also public pool sessions.

 The North Hempstead Aquatics Center has a wading pool and six spray towers.
 Photo courtesy of the Town of North Hempstead